 Students who earn a B or higher proceed directly into EN 120.
-Students who earn grades between a C- and B- must concurrently take EN 119.

-A student is subject to dismissal from the College if he or she fails three times to achieve the required minimum grade in EN 108.
+Students who earn grades between a C- and B- must take EN 119.
+A student is subject to dismissal from the College if he or she fails to achieve the required minimum grade in EN 108 within two attempts.